 This elective course allows students to use the human patient simulators (HPS) as they apply didactic material they have learned to the creation of a case scenario.
+Repeatable for credit with permission.
 Prerequisite: One year of preclinical training.

 IDIS 235 BCLS Instructor Training